diagrams/diagrams-doc/manual/diagrams-manual.rst

 Euclidean 2-space
 ~~~~~~~~~~~~~~~~~

-There are three main types synonyms defined for referring to
+There are three main type synonyms defined for referring to
 two-dimensional space:

 * `R2` is the type of the two-dimensional Euclidean vector space.
 It